Alejandro2195/Interactive-Sunburst-Graphic-for-Metagenomic-Analysis/README.md

-# Sunburst Graphic for Metagenomic Analysis
+# Interactive Sunburst Graphic for Metagenomic Analysis

 This repository contains code for generating a sunburst graphic for metagenomic analysis.
 The code reads a CSV file using the read.csv() function, allowing users to select the file interactively.
 The CSV file should be formatted with semicolon (;) as the delimiter and without header information.